Eschiva of Ibelin (wife of Aimery): Abduction and death

-After her rescue from the pirate Canaqui, Eschiva awaited her husband at the Corycus fortress.
+After her rescue from the pirate Kanakes, Eschiva awaited her husband at the Corycus fortress.

-A Cypriot Greek rebel named Canaqui evaded Aimery's attempt to arrest him and took refuge in Antioch, using it as a base for destructive raids along the eastern coast of Cyprus.
-According to the Old French Continuation of William of Tyre, Canaqui happened upon "the queen and her children" during one such raid in the mid-1190s at a seaside village called Paradhisi (just north of Salamis), where Eschiva had gone to recuperate from an illness, and seized them.
+A Greek Cypriot rebel named Kanakes evaded Aimery's attempt to arrest him and took refuge in Antioch, using it as a base for destructive raids along the eastern coast of Cyprus.
+According to the Old French Continuation of William of Tyre, Kanakes happened upon "the queen and her children" during one such raid in the mid-1190s at a seaside village called Paradhisi (just north of Salamis), where Eschiva had gone to recuperate from an illness, and seized them.
 Eschiva and her children were carried off to Antioch as hostages.
 The lord of Armenian Cilicia, Leo I, demanded that their captor turn them over safely to him, citing his friendship with Aimery and Eschiva's deceased father.
 Leo placed them in the fortress of Corycus, from where Aimery soon retrieved them.
 After securing the release of Eschiva and her children, Leo entered into friendly relations with her husband and family.

 Eschiva, who had been in poor health, died soon after her release in the mid-1190s.
 This was shortly before Aimery's remarriage to Isabella I of Jerusalem, which took place in 1197.
 Eschiva's death thus enabled Aimery to become king of Jerusalem as well.
 Eschiva was the ancestress of the Lusignan dynasty of the Kingdom of Cyprus.